Overview of Herpes Infections

 In the case of HSV 1, latent infection is most commonly observed in the trigeminal ganglia.
 While in the HSV 2 infection, sacral root ganglia (s2-s5) is most frequently affected.

 HSV infection is acquired as:

-- Primary infection (where the host acquires the infection for both the type of HSV for the first time and lacks the antibodies in the serum).
+- Primary infection (where the host acquires the infection for either type of HSV for the first time and lacks the antibodies in the serum).

-- Reactivation of HSV in latent affected neurons.
+- Reactivation of HSV in affected neurons (latent).

 Herpes Genitalis in Females

 When compared to a recurrent infection, the primary infection has a longer duration of symptoms as it involves both mucosal and extra-mucosal sites.
 The incubation period for both types of HSV infection is 6-8 days.